Xibel/laravel-dashboard-youless-tile/README.md

 }
 ```

+To fetch data from your Youless at lease once, run 'php artisan schedule:run'.
+Use  a tool like supervisor to keep the scheduler running.

 In the `.env` file, you must add the 'YOULESS_URL' key and provide your Youless IP address or hostname: